hashicorp/terraform-provider-kubernetes/website/docs/guides/getting-started.html.markdown

 ## Creating your first Kubernetes resources

 Once the provider is configured, you can apply the Kubernetes resources defined in you Terraform config file.
 The following is an example Terraform config file containing a few Kubernetes resources.
-We'll use [minikube](https://minikube.sigs.k8s.io/docs/start/) for the Kubernetes cluster in this example.
+We'll use [minikube](https://minikube.sigs.k8s.io/docs/start/) for the Kubernetes cluster in this example, but any Kubernetes cluster can be used.
 Ensure that a Kubernetes cluster of some kind is running before applying the example config below.

 This configuration will create a scalable Nginx Deployment with 2 replicas.
 It will expose the Nginx frontend using a Service of type NodePort, which will make Nginx accessible via the public IP of the node running the containers.